-The Virginia & Truckee Railroad is a standard-gauge railroad originally constructed in 1869, costing $1,750,000 (not counting rolling stock and buildings), for the purpose of hauling ore, lumber and wood, and silver mined in the area for the Comstock Lode.
-After years of declining revenue, V&T’s last run was on May 31, 1950.
-In 1972, railroad enthusiast Robert Gray began its rebuild, laying the first tie in 1972 on a trackbed over 100 years old.
+A standard-gauge railroad, V&T Railway was originally constructed in 1869, costing $1,750,000.
+For the purpose of hauling ore, lumber and wood, and silver mined in the area for the Comstock Lode.
+After years of declining revenue, V&T Railway’s last run was on May 31, 1950.
+In 1972, railroad enthusiast Robert Gray began its rebuild, laying the first tie in 1972 on a track bed over 100 years old.
 And in August 1976, steam train service returned to Virginia City.
-For more information visit our V&T history page.
+For more information visit our V&T Railway history page.

 Coal-Fired Steam Locomotives